CaptOrb/captorb.github.io/_posts/2025-06-04-task-app-aws.md

 - Reproducible deployments

-Here we fetch the secrets from Secret Manager in the `ECSTaskDefinition`, avoiding hard-coding sensitive information in the template.
+Here we fetch the secrets from Secrets Manager in the `ECSTaskDefinition`, avoiding hard-coding sensitive information in the template.

 {% raw %}
 ```yaml